crate/academy-fundamentals-course/notebooks/README.md

 Here are a few Jupyter notebooks that contain supporting exercises for the [CrateDB Fundamentals](https://learn.cratedb.com) course.

+Each notebook requires you to provide connection details for a CrateDB cluster.
+Get a free cluster running in the cloud by signing up at [console.cratedb.cloud](https://console.cratedb.cloud/) and choosing the "CRFREE" plan.

 ## Time Series Data

 Time Series example with Chicago beach weather stations.